-Biblical giving is built on the gospel and not on the tithe.
+Biblical giving is built on the gospel and not the tithe

 Just as it’s common to ask, “How much must I give?”, it’s common to think that biblical giving is, ultimately, about the amount we give.
 This couldn’t be further from the truth.
 The amount is absolutely not the issue.
 Biblical giving revolves around absorbing the gospel in a joyful manner.

 It’s true, however, that if we understand the gospel the way we should, our giving – at least for most – will increase.
 Why?
 Because we’ll see Jesus and the salvation he brings, as the singularly most important, infinitely valuable, everyone-must-hear, blessing that exists.
 Biblical giving is primarily a question of heart alignment.
 The alignment of my heart with God’s heart.
 Speaking to the religious leaders of his day, Jesus said, “This people honors me with their lips, but their heart is far from me.”
 It’s a heart change that leads to correct giving.

 While we won’t cover it here, fundamental to being able to think about biblical giving is the concept of stewardship.
 This is difficult but core to any well-rounded vision of financial faithfulness.

 Here are four foundational beliefs that combine to shape the heart for giving: